wahida-nusrat/SalaryCalculator/README.md

 * Perform logging and the location of the log file in the root folder.

 ## Architecture
 * Ensure separation of concerns through Helix architecture principle.
-Ensured decoupling by not referring feature to feature.
+Ensured decoupling by not referring feature to feature, foundation to foundation.
 * Use data layer (Model), business layer (Service), Presentation layer (IO) in feature project.

 ## Design Pattern